History of Białystok: 1960s–1970s

 Throughout the 50s and 60s the fast growth of the city and its reconstruction from the damages of the war continued.
 The construction of the viaduct at Dąbrowskiego Street began, and the next year the W-Z route called Aleja 1 Maja (in 1990 it was renamed as Józef Piłsudskiego Avenue).
 In 1959 the Housing Cooperative 'Rodzina Kolejowa' in Przydworcowe district was completed.
 Also, The number of inhabitants of Białystok increased, which in the late 1950s became demographically one of the most dynamically developing Polish cities.
 In 1956, this number exceeded 100,000 people.
 The main reason for such rapid demographic development was the migration from smaller towns and villages of the region.

 Despite intensive development, in 1968 Białystok did not form a compact one urban complex.
 Districts: Wygoda, Pieczurki, Skorupy, Dojlidy, Słoboda (future district of Nowe Miasto), Marczuk, Wysoki Stoczek and Dziesięciny kept in their arrangement and layout of rural character.
 In the city's long-term development plans, transformation was envisaged:

 From the end of the 50s Bialystok saw massive construction of housing estates.
 Rodzina Kolejowa was inaugurated in 1959 and the 60s saw the construction of the Tysiąclecie housing estate.
 Between 1960 and 1965 mass housing estate was built in Antoniuk District.
 Late 60s and early 70s saw the construction of Przyjaźń, and Białostoczek housing estates as well as Dziesięciny I and II.
 The 80s saw the construction of Słoneczny Stok, Zielone Wzgórza and Nowe Miasto housing estates.
-In the decades after the war, as part of the massive re-construction and development efforts which followed the mass destruction, large number of pre-war streets were erased from the map during the demolishing and construction and widening of new sreets.
+In the decades after the war, as part of the massive re-construction and development efforts which followed the mass destruction, large number of pre-war streets were erased from the map during the demolishing and construction and widening of new streets.
 Among them are Siedlecka, Cicha, Orlańska, Piesza, Szlachecka, Mińska, Syjońska, Palestyńska, Jasna, Chazanowicza, Kacza, Kosynierska, Różańska, Chmielna, Chmielna, Górna, Smolna, Łódzka, Niecala, Smutna, Rabińska, Chazanowicza, Tykocińska, Jastrzębia, Dobrzyniewska, Alta, Sportowa, Koszarowa, Zamkowa, Fastowska, Ciemna, Widna, Głucha, Zalewna, Mokra, Gęsia, Fastowska, Bożnicza, Szkolna, Ceglana, Ordynarska, Stolarska, Czackiego, Alejowa, Skidelska, Indurska, Sienna, Berdyczowska, Wołkowyska, Książęca, Wronia, Okrągła, Grzybowa, Okopowa, Wisniowa and Mazurska.

-In 1968, a branch of the University of Warsaw was established (in 1997 it received independence and named University of Białystok), as well as the Museum of the Polish Armed Forces.
+In 1968, a branch of the University of Warsaw was established (in 1997 it received independence and named University of Białystok), as well as the Army Museum.
 In 1973, construction of the amphitheater and the "Centrum" Department Store began.
-In 1974, the Puppetry Department of the State Higher School of Theater named after Aleksander Zelwerowicz opened, as well as a branch of the State Higher School of Music named after Chopin in Warsaw.
+In 1974, the Puppetry Department of the State Higher School of Theater named after Aleksander Zelwerowicz opened, as well as a branch of the Warsaw Chopin Music Academy.
 The Symphony Orchestra received the status of a philharmonic, and a year later a new seat.